 Arriving in Keratokampos, it is time for a swim in the waters of the Libyan Sea.
 The best beaches (Listis, Larinaki) are located just outside the settlement, to the west.
 Impressive, however, is also the beach of Dermatos, even further west, and it also offers several trees for shade; the only issue, however, is the fact that it is open to the winds.
 In the area, you will find everything you need for a quiet and relaxing holiday.
 In addition, there is a rather unexpected attraction, the Viannos Gallery, which houses remarkable works by contemporary Greek artists.

-From Keratokambos the route can continue to the hinterland of the Prefecture of Heraklion.
+De Keratokambos the route can continue to the hinterland of the Prefecture of Heraklion.
 Returning to Kato Viannos, this time we follow the fork toward Emparo.
-After passing the beautiful Martha and Thomadiano we arrive in Emparo, a village built in the valley of the river Baritis.
+After passing the beautiful Martha et Thomadiano we arrive in Emparo, a village built in the valley of the river Baritis.

 Route Length: 89 km.